 Established pharmaceutical companies may invest heavily to quickly discover and develop novel compounds that could make our product candidates obsolete.
 Accordingly, our competitors may succeed in obtaining patent protection, receiving FDA approval or discovering, developing and commercializing medicines before we do.
 We are also aware of other companies that may currently be engaged in the discovery of medicines that will compete with the product candidates that we are developing.
 In addition, in the markets that we are targeting, we expect to compete against current market-leading medicines.
+In particular, telavancin will compete against vancomycin, a generic drug that is currently the market-leading medicine for the portion of the antibiotic market we are targeting.
 Any new medicine that competes with a generic market leading medicine must demonstrate compelling advantages in efficacy, convenience, tolerability and/or safety in order to overcome the severe price competition and be commercially successful.
 If we are not able to compete effectively against our current and future competitors, our business will not grow and our financial condition and operations will suffer.